crookedbard/AzureHealthPage/README.md

 Open appsettings.json and fill the required fields:
 1. Domain - Get this from: portal.azure.com > Azure Active Directory > Overview > First line before you company name
-2. ClientId - Get this from: portal.azure.com > Azure Active Directory > App registrations > Your AD APP which has permissions to access all APP Insights > Overview > Application (client) ID
+1. ClientId - Get this from: portal.azure.com > Azure Active Directory > App registrations > Your AD APP which has permissions to access all APP Insights > Overview > Application (client) ID
-3. ClientSecret - Get this from: portal.azure.com > Azure Active Directory > App registrations > Your AD APP which has permissions to access all APP Insights > Certificates & secrets > Client secrets > Create & copy secret
+1. ClientSecret - Get this from: portal.azure.com > Azure Active Directory > App registrations > Your AD APP which has permissions to access all APP Insights > Certificates & secrets > Client secrets > Create & copy secret
-4. StartCountAvailabilityFromDate - the date you want to start calculating the app availability (the date when you added application insights availability tests)
-5. AvgAvailabilityForDays - Default 30, calculates average availability for 30 days (if todays date minus 30 days is lower then StartCountAvailabilityFromDate -  then the value will be lowered.
-Meaning that you will see the real SLA for 30 days after those 30 days will pass, till then you will see SLA for 1,2,3 ... days).
+1. AvgAvailabilityForDays - Default 30, calculates average availability for 30 days.
-6. AvgLatencyPerMinutes - default 10.
+1. AvgLatencyPerMinutes - default 10.
 Calculates average per 10 minutes latency from specific location.
-7. MinAvailability - default 99.9.
+1. MinAvailability - default 99.9.
 Your SLA %.
 If the value is lower than specified then the percentage will be displayed in red.
-8. MaxLatency - default 800.
+1. MaxLatency - default 800.
 Your maximum allowed latency.
 If the value is higher than specified then the number will be displayed in red.
-9. Applications - enter all the resource names of your application insights resources that you have configured availability tests and granted reader access for Azure AD app.
+1. Applications - enter all the resource names of your application insights resources that you have configured availability tests and granted reader access for Azure AD app.
-10. Locations - enter the same locations that you have written down before when you created the availability tests.
+1. Locations - enter the same locations that you have written down before when you created the availability tests.
-11. ApplicationInsights:InstrumentationKey (optional) - if you want to monitor the healths app logs then configure application insights for this application.
+1. ApplicationInsights:InstrumentationKey (optional) - if you want to monitor the healths app logs then configure application insights for this application.
 (Visual studio > Right click on project > Configure application insights )